ARISTOTLE

 a certain function over and above all the functions of his particular

-of sentient life; but this too appears to be shared by horses, oxen, and
+of life sense perception; but this too appears to be shared by horses, oxen, and

 animals generally.
 There remains therefore what may be called some sort